Societal and cultural aspects of autism: World Autism Day

 World Autism Day, also called World Autism Awareness Day, is marked on 2 April.
 It was designated by the United Nations General Assembly at the end of 2007.
 On 2 April 2009, activists left 150 strollers near Central Park in New York City to raise awareness that one in 150 children is estimated to be autistic.

 There are many celebration activities all over the world on 2 April—World Autism Day.
-"Autism knows no geographic boundaries—it affects individuals and families on every continent and in every country," said Suzanne Wright, co-founder of the group Autism Speaks.
+"Autism knows no geographic boundaries—it affects individuals and families on every continent and in every country", said Suzanne Wright, co-founder of the group Autism Speaks.
 "The celebration of World Autism Awareness Day is an important way to help the world better understand the scope of this health crisis and the need for compassion and acceptance for those living with autism.
 This remarkable day—the first of many to come—promises to be a time of great hope and happiness as we work to build a global autism community."

 Light It Up Blue

 In 2010, Autism Speaks launched the Light It Up Blue initiative.
 Light It Up Blue sees prominent buildings across the world—including the Empire State Building in New York City and the CN Tower in Toronto, Ontario, Canada—turn their lights blue to raise awareness for autism and to commemorate World Autism Awareness Day.
-However, the Autism Speaks group is not well received by most autism rights activists, due to their lack of incorporation of perspectives of actual autistic people in their work, and their focus on searching for a 'cure'.
+However, the Autism Speaks group is not well received by most autism rights activists, due to their lack of incorporation of perspectives of actual autistic people in their work, and their focus on searching for a cure.

 Autism Sunday

 Autism Sunday is a global Christian event, observed on the second Sunday of February.
-It is supported by church leaders and organisations around the world.
+It is supported by church leaders and organizations around the world.
 The event started as a small idea in the front room of British autism campaigners, Ivan and Charika Corea.
 It is now a huge event celebrated in many countries.
 Autism Sunday was launched in London in 2002 with a historic service at St. Paul's Cathedral.